In pharma plants, age definitely matters.

 Culture and communication: While working as the vice president of Quality for the CMO, Schniepp was tasked with updating a line that was the workhorse of the company, about 30 years old and produced 75 percent of its products.
 But in the depyrogenation tunnel, the cooling piping was above the products, which was causing fluid to sometimes drip into the vials.
 The contamination had cost the company approximately $28 million in lost products and triggered an FDA inspection.
 Yet, Schniepp still faced resistance to change.

 “When you’re a CMO, your culture is to please the client,” Schniepp says.
 “When we wanted to upgrade the line, we had to coordinate between about 15 clients that had products on the line and get them all to agree on one approach.”

 According to Schniepp, not all of the clients thought the “like for like” approach would work.
 While some were worried about the downtime involved in undergoing a potential PAS, others believed the changes could possibly be communicated to the FDA on an annual reportable.
-To get everyone on the same page, Schniepp made sure that she wasn’t just talking to the quality department of every client, but also bringing each company’s regulatory head into the discussions to get their input and help company leaders feel more confident in her plan.
+To get everyone on the same page, Schniepp made sure that she wasn’t just talking to the quality department of every pharmaceutical manufacturing client.
+She also brought each company’s regulatory head into the discussions to get their input and help company leaders feel confident in her plan.

 Schniepp also ran her plan past the FDA to make sure the agency didn’t have any major concerns with the approach